zhaozsq/airway_segmentation/README.md

 ---

-If you find our code or paper useful, please cite as (This paper will be updated later)
+If you find our code or paper useful, please cite as (This paper in journal version will be updated later)

 ```bibtex
 @article{wu2022two,